-The maximum course load for a graduate student is fifteen semester hours in a long-session semester or twelve semester hours in a twelve-week summer session.
+The maximum course load for a graduate student is 15 semester hours in a long-session semester or 12 semester hours in a twelve-week summer session.
 A heavier course load must have the recommendation of the graduate adviser and the approval of the graduate dean.
 It is permitted only under exceptional circumstances.

 Full-Time Course Load

-There is no minimum course load for graduate students; however, the Graduate School recognizes nine semester hours during a long-session semester and three hours during a summer session as a minimum full-time course load.
-Individual graduate programs may require more.
+There is no minimum course load for graduate students; however, a graduate student enrolled in at least nine semester hours during a long-session semester and three hours during a summer session is considered by the Graduate school to be registered for a full-time load.

 Agencies that grant loans or provide for educational funding may establish different definitions of full-time status.
-The student should be familiar with the regulations of any agency to which he or she has an obligation.
+Students should be familiar with the regulations of any agency to which they have an obligation.

 Under various circumstances, graduate students must register for and must remain registered for a full-time load.
-The definition of a full-time load that is used in each case is given below.
+In other circumstances, graduate students must register and must remain registered for a minimum number of hours; those requirements are given below.

 Graduate student academic employees: Nine hours each semester and three hours in the summer session (in any combination of summer-session terms).
 A “graduate student academic employee” is a graduate student who is also employed by the University under one of the following titles: teaching assistant, assistant instructor, graduate research assistant, academic assistant, assistant (graduate), and tutor (graduate).

-Students receiving certain student loans should consult the Office of Financial Aid for course-load regulations.
+Students receiving certain student loans should consult the Office of Scholarships and Financial Aid for course-load regulations.

-Students living in University housing should consult the Division of Housing and Food Service for course-load regulations.
+Students living in University housing should consult University Housing and Dining for course-load regulations.

-International students: Nine hours each semester.
-An international student must consult with International Student Scholar Services and must have the written permission of his or her dean to take fewer than nine hours.
+International students: Nine hours each long-session semester.
+International students must consult with International Student Scholar Services and must have the written permission of their dean to take fewer than nine hours.
 No minimum load is required in the summer.
 Some approved courses in English as a second language do not carry University credit, but each course is considered the equivalent of a three-hour course for purposes of the course load requirement.
 Students may enroll in these courses with the approval of their graduate adviser.

 Affiliated studies: Students enroll in affiliated studies (AS) when they participate in a study abroad program offered by an institution with which the University has an affiliation agreement.
-Students enrolled in affiliated studies are considered full-time students.
+Students enrolled in affiliated studies are considered full-time students, but are not eligible to serve as graduate student academic employees.
 More information about affiliated programs is given in General Information.

 International study and research: Students may enroll in international study and research (ISR) when they conduct research or study independently abroad.
-A student enrolled in international study and research is considered a full-time student.
-Doctoral candidates may not use registration in ISR to circumvent the continuous registration requirement.
-When a doctoral candidate receives approval to enroll in ISR, however, that enrollment is an acceptable substitute for registration in dissertation hours, except in the final semester, when enrollment in the dissertation writing course (-99W) is required.
+A student enrolled in international study and research is considered a full-time student, but are not eligible to serve as graduate student academic employees.
+When a doctoral candidate receives approval to enroll in ISR, that enrollment is an acceptable substitute for registration in dissertation hours, except in the final semester, when enrollment in the dissertation writing course (-99W) is required.
 More information about international study and research is available from the Study Abroad Office.

 In Absentia Registration